openharmony/docs/en/application-dev/reference/apis-test-kit/js-apis-uitest.md

 type(tp: string): On

 Specifies the type attribute of the target component.

+>**NOTE**
+>
+>You can define the type of the component, and you can use [DevEco Testing](https://developer.huawei.com/consumer/cn/download) to query the type information of the component.

 **Atomic service API**: This API can be used in atomic services since API version 11.